gradle/gradle/subprojects/docs/src/docs/release/notes.md

 With Gradle, it's very simple to implement a task that is skipped when all of its inputs and outputs are up to date (see [Incremental Builds](userguide/more_about_tasks.html#sec:up_to_date_checks)).
 However, there are times when only a few input files have changed since the last execution, and you'd like to avoid reprocessing all of the unchanged inputs.
-Tasks only reprocessing out-of-date input files are called _incremental tasks_.
+When a task has an input that can represent multiple files and the task only processes those files that are out of date, it's called an _incremental task_.
-Up to Gradle 5.4, for implementing an incremental task you would use [`IncrementalTaskInputs`](dsl/org.gradle.api.tasks.incremental.IncrementalTaskInputs.html).
+Prior to Gradle 5.4, you had to use [`IncrementalTaskInputs`](dsl/org.gradle.api.tasks.incremental.IncrementalTaskInputs.html) to implement an incremental task.

 Now you can use the new [`InputChanges`](dsl/org.gradle.work.InputChanges.html) API for implementing incremental tasks.
 This API addresses some shortcomings of the old API, first and foremost that it is now possible to query for changes of individual input file properties, instead of receiving the changes for all input file properties at once.
-Additionally, the file type and the normalized path can be queried for each change, and the old outputs of the task are automatically removed on non-incremental execution.
+Additionally, the file type and the normalized path can be queried for each change, and the old outputs of the task are automatically removed when Gradle is unable to determine which input files need to be processed.

-See the [userguide section](userguide/custom_tasks.html#incremental_tasks) for more information on how to implement incremental tasks using the new API.
+See the [user manual](userguide/custom_tasks.html#incremental_tasks) for more information on how to implement incremental tasks using the new API.

 ```
 inputChanges.getFileChanges(inputDir).forEach { change ->